gradle/gradle/design-docs/build-migration-verification.md

 #### “Manual mode” & Extensibility

-The entire comparison process (including build outcomes modelling etc.) is comprised of many types of objects.
-There are 3 general categories:

-* Objects used to build a comparison specification
-* Objects used to compare two builds and model the result of the comparison
-* Objects to render the results into human friendly formats
+There will be a public set of tools for constructing the “from” side of the comparison, and the assocations manually for complicated cases.
+The toolkit will consist
+of:

+* A way of describing the *file based* outcomes of another system
+* A a way of associating the outcomes to Gradle outcomes on the “to” side
+* A way to specify content wise comparisons

-The plugins and tasks listed above assemble these lower level pieces into meaningful arrangements.
+The plugins and tasks listed above will essentially be a preconfigured arrangement of these lower level pieces.
 In the initial implementation, providing extensibility is not a design goal.
 For example, using one of the plugins above effective hard codes the types of outcomes that can be compared and rendered.

 The underlying lower level pieces will facilitate this kind of extensibility.
 The plugins and language extensions will not provide “hooks” into these extensibility aspects.
 For example, it will not be possible to “register” a new kind of outcome to be compared when using the plugins.
 This may change over time.

 It will be possible to use the functionality in a kind of manual mode.
 That is, you get no out of the box wiring from a Gradle plugin but can assemble and extend the lower level pieces to suit your needs.
 Over time we may add sugary builders or something similar as language extensions to make this kind of manual mode easier but this is not an immediate priority.

----

-**What will be private?**

-This assemble-it-yourself fallback may affect which classes are public.
-If we want to allow people to build their own comparison toolkit we may need to publicise more than what we would otherwise.
-Another option is to keep such classes internal and have users use the internal classes if they need the functionality, but that seems a cop out.

-Yet another option would be to be extremely careful about exposing any *classes* to the public API, but expose many *interfaces*.
-This would also imply that we may need to expose some kind of service registry for getting at our implementations via interface.

-## Sources Inference

-A previously stated goal of this functionality is to require little user configuration.
-As such, the application of the plugin triggers inference of what the comparison should be of.
-For example, if a `build.xml` is found at the project root then it can be inferred that we are comparing an ant build to the Gradle build.
-If no trace of another build system can be found (that we understand), we can infer that we are comparing across Gradle versions.

-The user should be able to opt-out of the inference (manual configuration) or modify the result.
+# Examples of use of this functionality

+The following section describes how this functionality will be ideally integrated by the user into a migration or upgrade.

-## Gradle Model Inference
+## Gradle upgrade

-The outcomes for a Gradle build can be inferred by inspecting the build model.
-This can be done in a cross version compatibility way by using the Tooling API.

-To do this, we must actually execute the build.
-This is because any task is free to modify the model during execution.
-Therefore the tooling API will have to provide the model of the outputs after the build has executed.

-## Maven Model Inference

-The model for a maven build can likely be inferred for a reasonably high percentage of real world maven builds by understanding the Maven model.

-## Ant Model Inference

-It will not be possible to infer what the Ant build will be doing.
-The strategy will be to assume that it does the same as the Gradle build that it is being compared to.
+1. User identifies that there is a new Gradle version available
+1. User goes to to-upgrade Gradle project and executes: `gradle tryUpgrade [newGradleVersion=«latest»] [args=assemble]` (elements in [] are optional)
+1. If there are no differences (i.e. the outputs are byte-for-byte equivalent) the user is told so, otherwise they are pointed to the created HTML report of the differences
+1. User inspects the differences and determines whether they are benign or not.

-If this is insufficent the user will have to use the provided DSL/API to build the model.
+1. If benign, the user updates the wrapper properties to use the new Gradle version*

+* - In the future there may be a CLI shortcut for updating the wrapper.
+This would mean the user could do:

+1. `gradle tryUpgrade`
+1. inspect report
+1. `gradle upgradeWrapper`

 # Open issues